-Everyone who visits Beddgelert falls in love with this quaint village and its enviable location.
-Browse and book holiday accommodation in Beddgelert, this scenic stone built town is the perfect base for exploring the classic sights and beauty spots.
+Everyone who visits falls in love with this quaint village and its enviable location.
+Browse and book holiday accommodation, this scenic stone-built town is the perfect base for exploring the classic sights and beauty spots.
 Mount Snowdon is located on the northern side of the town, Nant Gwynant on the eastern side, and Aberglaslyn Pass on the southern side.
 Rhyd Ddu is an excellent starting point for walking up to Snowdon and the Sygun Copper Mine is an amazing underground attraction.
-This town is undoubtedly one of the most alluring locations in the area.
-Beddgelert owes its popularity to the Napoleonic wars.
+This village is undoubtedly one of the most alluring locations in the area.
+It owes its popularity to the Napoleonic wars.
 During that period, Victorian tourists chose to visit Scotland and Wales because of the risks of travelling overseas.
-In English, Beddgelert means Gelert’s Grave, Gelert was the faithful dog of the Prince of Gwynedd who inhabited the town in the 8th century.

 Beddgelert Accommodation - Short Breaks - Places to Stay

 Explore beautiful the area with its mesmerizing mix of streams, woodland, lakes, and mountains.
 A holiday is a very special time and Beddgelert holiday accommodation provides a special way to spend that time.
 Beddgelert town, just like its lovely surroundings, is unspoiled.
 While it may be small, it boasts a wide range of amenities and remains unmatched in hospitality.

 Make the most of your stay in Beddgelert by exploring all that this town has to offer.
 There are on nearby farms where you can visit the animals and possible have a tour of the farm while learning about the town from the farmer.
 Some of the popular attractions include: